alexivkin/minecraft-launcher/README.md

 Running: `./start <version> <player_nick>`

 * To run a Forge version add a suffix "-forge" to the version, for example `./start 1.17.10-forge player1`.
+For NeoForge use `./start 1.17.10-neoforge player1`
-* To see what normal and Forge versions are currently available for installation, run the script with a non-existing version, like this `./start 0 player1`, `./start 0-forge player1`
+* If you are not sure what versions are available run `./list-versions.sh`
 * To create another game profile with the same game version and same player name, for example to try out different mods, specify a name of the new profile as the last argument `./start <version> <player_nick> <profile>`

 ## Troubleshooting

 1. Force re-download by deleting the relevant minecraft version subfolder under `versons` and re-run `./start` to download and rebuild everything.
 The player profiles is kept in separate folders, under `profiles`, so you can remove versions without removing player configuration.
-2. If the step above did not work for a Forge version, remove both the Forge and the the corresponding mainline version folders under `versions` and run `./start` again to re-download everything.
+2. If the step above did not work for a (Neo)Forge version, remove both the (Neo)Forge and the the corresponding mainline version folders under `versions` and run `./start` again to re-download everything.
+3. Run `./check-assets.sh` script to validate downloaded assets for correctness

 ## How to add it to the desktop